noppoMan/Slimane/README.md

 ## Respond to the Streaming Content

-You can make streaming response with `app.any` route matcher.
-Here is an example for streaming response with [WS](https://github.com/slimane-swift/WS)
+You can respond to the streaming content with `Body.asyncSender` Here is an example for websocket response with [WS](https://github.com/slimane-swift/WS)

 ```swift
 import WS